Cymbalta Clinical Trials & Development

 Lilly files new drug application for Cymbalta with FDA

 Quality issues at Lilly facility hold up approval process

-Lilly reaches legal settlement with Johnson’s family over her death
+Lilly reaches a Cymbalta legal settlement with Johnson’s family over her death

 FDA approves Cymbalta to treat generalized anxiety disorder in adults